team-302/team-302.github.io/index.md

 ## Hardware Proposal

-The team created the following schematics for the following subsystems based on the subsystems created in the block diagram.
+The team by gathering and analyzing user needs and benchmarking existing products in the market, the team was able to develop a weather protective cover with a barometric pressure sensor and a wind sensor that met the critical requirements of their target customers.
+The team's approach to sorting user needs into three categories based on installation and use, longevity, and related device standards allowed them to prioritize the most critical requirements while considering the constraints they faced.
+The resulting product not only met the user needs but also aligned with the organization's goals and objectives.
+They created the following schematics for the following subsystems based on the subsystems created in the block diagram.

 **Actuator Subsystem**